The Clear Edge

 • Does the delivery timeline degrade?

-• Test everything before depending on it.
+• Test everything before you depend on your $80K infrastructure at full volume.

 • Finding infrastructure failure at 15 clients costs 2 weeks to fix.

-• Market demand at scale
+Market demand at scale:

 Better to discover this in month 1 (costs 2 weeks) than month 4 after investing $15K in infrastructure for a non‑existent market.

-• Repositioning communication
+Repositioning communication

-• When shifting from $2,000 to $4,000, you’ll lose 40–60% of current clients.
+When shifting from $2,000 to $4,000, you’ll lose 40–60% of current clients.
 This is normal.

-• You must handle communication perfectly:
+You must handle communication perfectly:

 • Give 30 days’ notice.